VideoQA-SC: Adaptive Semantic Communication for Video Question Answering

 Different from comparison schemes at pixel-level, the proposed VideoQA-SC extracts and processes video semantics at the object and frame levels, and directly performs VideoQA tasks based on the reconstructed video semantics at the receiver, which results in significant bandwidth savings with guaranteed VideoQA performance.
-In this way, the minimum BCR $B_\text{min}$ of VideoQA-SC can be very low, which ensures the basic performance of VideoQA-SC under a wide range of BCR constraints.
+In this way, the minimum BCR $R_\text{min}$ of VideoQA-SC can be very low, which ensures the basic performance of VideoQA-SC under a wide range of BCR constraints.
 It can be seen that both types of VideoQA-SC achieve accuracy of over $53\%$ and $64\%$ under all testing SNR and BCR constraints in the TGIF-QA-R Action and Transition dataset, respectively.
 Benefiting from E2E joint training and SNR-adaptive bandwidth allocation, the proposed VideoQA-SC demonstrates robustness to noisy wireless channels while approaching the upper bound performance.
-In Fig. \ref{Fig:Action_All}\subref{Fig:A_0dB}, the accuracy of SNR-adaptive VideoQA-SC exceeds that of the DJSCC-based SC system by $5.17\%$ with almost $\frac{1}{200}$ of its bandwidth.
+In Fig. \ref{Fig:Action_All}\subref{Fig:A_0dB}, the accuracy of SNR-adaptive VideoQA-SC exceeds that of the DJSCC-based SC system by $5.17\%$ with almost $0.05\%$ of its bandwidth.

-We further show the performance of VideoQA-SC over Rayleigh block fading channels with different fading parameters $\sigma_{h}$.
-For each $\hat{\mathbf{s}}_{v}^{c}$, a corresponding $h$ is sampled from the Rayleigh distribution $\operatorname{Rayleigh}(\sigma_{h})$.
-We adjust the signal power so that the ratio of it to the simulated average noise power is $1$.
-Then, the statistical SNR and the current SNR are fed into rate predictors to improve the robustness of SNR-adaptive VideoQA-SC to Rayleigh block fading channels.
+We further show the performance of VideoQA-SC over Rayleigh block fading channels with different fading parameters $\sigma_{h}$ and fixed $\sigma_{n}^{2}=1$.
+In order to fix $\sigma_{n}^{2}$, we adjust the signal power to control the ratio of it to the simulated average noise power is $1$.
+If the perfect channel state information can be obtained at the transmitter, the statistical SNR and the current SNR are fed into rate predictors to improve the robustness of SNR-adaptive VideoQA-SC to Rayleigh block fading channels.
 Fig. \ref{Fig:fading} shows that VideoQA-SC is able to achieve slow and smooth degradation of VideoQA performance with the increasing fading, however, DJSCC-based SC fails to resist noise in Rayleigh block fading channels.